VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 class E,F,G ctr;

-class e1,e2,e3,e4,e5,e6 animate;Local VS Code client (Electron) communicates with local Extension Host (Node.js) via IPC.
-Extension Host needs to connect to container’s VS Code Server, which depends on Docker CLI as intermediary.
-After container’s VS Code Server starts, Remote Extension Host takes over extension execution, while port forwarding process provides TCP tunneling for browser access to container services.
-Each link in this chain can become an IO amplification source.
+class e1,e2,e3,e4,e5,e6 animate;The local VS Code client (Electron) communicates with the local Extension Host (Node.js) via IPC.
+The Extension Host must connect to the VS Code Server inside the container, and this connection relies on the Docker CLI as a mediator.
+After the VS Code Server starts inside the container, the Remote Extension Host takes over extension execution, and the port‑forwarding process provides a TCP tunnel for the local browser to access container services.
+Any link in this chain can become a source of amplified IO.

 Docker CLI Polling Mechanism

-Dev Containers extension frequently calls Docker CLI commands to get and maintain container status.
-During container startup, it executes docker inspect --type container for metadata, docker version --format to check Docker daemon availability, docker exec for environment probes in container, and docker ps to list running containers.
-These commands aren’t one-time executions but repeat at certain frequencies throughout container lifecycle.
+The Dev Containers extension frequently calls Docker CLI commands to obtain and maintain container state.
+During container startup, it sequentially runs docker inspect --type container to fetch metadata, docker version --format to check daemon availability, docker exec to run environment‑probe commands inside the container, and docker ps to list running containers.
+These commands are not executed only once at startup; they are repeatedly invoked throughout the container’s lifecycle at a certain frequency.

 sequenceDiagram